 The Different Types of Meditation

 Guided meditation is the best type of meditation for beginners.
 This involves an experienced teacher guiding you through the basics.
 Their guidance is key to helping you if you’re new to the practice and unsure of what to do.
-Try the Headspace App for a great guided meditation experience.
+The Headspace App is for guided meditation experience.

 Loving Kindness Meditation

 Loving-kindness meditation involves projecting love and kindness towards everything, even the negative.
 While being aware of your breath, you put a focus on opening your mind to love and kindness and try to radiate that into your life.
-Meditation app Calm is perfect for loving-kindness meditation, we highly recommend trying it.
+Meditation app Calm is perfect for loving-kindness meditation.

 Start Meditation with OSU